A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Entanglement Distribution via Adaptive Execution

 \softpara{Level-Based (Purification-Augmented) Swapping Structure.} Alternatively, one can directly compute the globally optimal solution for the batch of requests.
-One approach is to use a linear programming (LP) based approach, which works by first creating a hypergraph that embeds all possible level-based swapping structures.
+One approach is to use a linear programming (LP)- based method, which first constructs a hypergraph that encodes all possible level-based swapping structures.
 In the hypergraph, (i) each hypervertex is a potential intermediate entanglement state, (ii) each hyperedge ($\{s_1, s_2\}, s_3$), for vertices $s_1, s_2, s_3$, is a swapping operation that swaps entanglement states $s_1$ and $s_2$ to create $s_3$, (iii) a ``hyperpath'' is a potential swapping tree, (iv) and a hyperflow is a level-based structure; here, a hyperflow is a ``combination'' of hyperpaths similar to a network flow in a simple graph being a ``combination'' of simple paths.
-Now, the problem of determining the optimal (maximum aggregate generation rate) level-based structure for a given set of entanglement requests can be formulated as a linear program by assigning flow variables to hyperedges (representing generation rates), with linear constraints capturing network resource limitations and ensuring flow conservation.
+Now, the problem of determining the optimal (maximum aggregate generation rate) level-based structure for a given set of entanglement requests can be formulated as a linear program by assigning flow variables to hyperedges (representing generation rates), with linear constraints that capture network resource limitations and enforce flow conservation.
 Solving this LP yields the optimal hyperflow and, consequently, an optimal level-based swapping structure~\cite{swapping-tqe-22,qcnc-purification}.
 The LP approach has also been extended to include purification operations~\cite{qcnc-purification}.

 \softpara{Iterative vs.\ Level-Based Structure.} When handling entanglement requests in a batch, the stack can choose between the two strategies mentioned above, based on the following trade-offs.
-The first approach constructs swapping trees for each request individually, allowing for flexibility and per-request granularity, but may be suboptimal on a global scale.
+The first approach constructs swapping trees for each request individually, allowing flexibility and per-request granularity, but may be suboptimal globally.
 The second approach computes a globally optimal level-based structure, which can achieve higher aggregate performance but is computationally more expensive~\cite{swapping-tqe-22}.
-We note that the plan creation step by the {\tt DE-Layer} is done offline, and hence, some computation overhead can be tolerated.
+We note that the plan-creation step by the {\tt DE-Layer} is performed offline; hence, some computational overhead is tolerable.